Menu

 This brings us to:

-What Is The Best Gearing For BMX?
+What Is The Best BMX Sprocket Size/Gearing?

 You would want to opt for a higher gear ratio when answering the first question.

-This means increasing the teeth on the front BMX sprocket.
 The BMX standard rear hub tooth number is 9, so you cannot do anything about it.

 But you can put a larger front sprocket to increase the gear ratio.

-What sprocket is best for speed?
+What BMX sprocket size is best for speed?

 You’d at least want a 28T sprocket in the front.

-However, I recommend jumping straight to 30T.
+However, I recommend jumping straight to a 30T sprocket.

 A 30/9 gear ratio is what Corey Walsh rides – and he goes EXTREMELY fast.